nHydrate/nHydrate/README.md

 Installation
 ========

 To load and compile this project you need Visual Studio 2017 or greater.
-When installer Visual Studio, be sure to include the Modeling SDK.
+When installing Visual Studio, be sure to include the Modeling SDK.

 You can then load and build the solution.